The Quick and the Dead (1995 film): Plot

-Meanwhile, Cort duels a Native American gunslinger, Spotted Horse, but fails to kill him with the first shot and only finishes him off with a second bullet thrown by a spectator.
-Doc Wallace finds The Lady at a nearby cemetery and tells her that he recognizes her and knows why she is there.
-Flashbacks reveal that the Lady's real name is Ellen McKenzie.
+Meanwhile, Cort duels a Native American gunslinger, Spotted Horse, but fails to kill him with the first shot and succeeds with a second bullet thrown by a spectator.

+Doc Wallace finds The Lady at a nearby cemetery and tells her he recognizes her and knows why she is there.
+Flashbacks reveal that The Lady's real name is Ellen McKenzie.
 Her father was the marshal in Redemption until Herod's gang invaded and lynched him.
 Herod gave Ellen a pistol and three shots to try to break the rope, but she accidentally killed her father, after which she fled town.
 Doc hands Ellen her father's old badge and persuades her to help rid the town of Herod.

-The following day, Ellen challenges Herod, but he has already accepted a challenge from The Kid.
-As Ellen and Cort are the only fighters left, Herod orders them to fight, threatening to kill them himself if they refuse.
+Before the semi-finals, the following day, Ellen challenges Herod, but he has already accepted a challenge from The Kid.
+As Ellen and Cort are the only fighters left, Herod orders them to fight, threatening to kill them if they refuse.
 Herod urges The Kid to withdraw, but he refuses.
-He wounds Herod, but is fatally shot himself.
-Herod coldly refuses to take his hand as he dies, and afterward says it was never proven that he was The Kid's father.
-When Cort and Ellen face off, Cort draws and fires on her, and Doc declares Ellen dead.
-Cort angrily demands to fight Herod immediately, but settles for dawn of the next day.
-That night, one of Herod's men breaks Cort's right hand.
+Although Herod is wounded, The Kid is fatally shot.
+Herod coldly refuses to take his hand as he dies, and says afterward it was never proven he was The Kid's father.
+When Cort and Ellen face off, Cort draws and fires on her, and Doc declares her dead.
+Cort angrily demands to fight Herod immediately, but he settles for dawn the next day.
+That night, Ratsy, one of Herod's men, breaks Cort's right hand.

-The next morning, Herod rebukes the henchman and kills him for harming Cort.
+Before the finals, the next morning, Herod rebukes Ratsy and kills him for harming Cort.
 Herod confesses that he is afraid of Cort, which is why he forced him to enter the tournament.
 As a matter of honor, he offers to fight Cort left-handed, but still instructs his henchmen to kill Cort if he wins.
 At the moment Herod draws, several buildings explode, including Herod's house and the clock tower.
 Ellen emerges from the smoke and flames, having faked her death and planted The Kid's dynamite with help from Cort and Doc.
 Cort kills Herod's remaining henchmen while Ellen faces off against Herod, revealing her identity by throwing her father's badge at his feet.
-Herod wounds Ellen, but she shoots him through the chest and finishes him off with a bullet to the eye.
-She tosses the badge to Cort and rides away, leaving him in charge of bringing law and order back to Redemption.
+Herod wounds Ellen, but she shoots him through the chest and kills him with a bullet to the eye.
+She tosses the badge to Cort and rides away, leaving him in charge of bringing law and order to Redemption.